Shamdan17/Bricking_Bad/use-cases/get-power-up.md

 **Main Success Scenario:**

 1. User breaks a wrapper brick that contains a power-up
-2. System releases power-up from broken wrapper brick and makes it fall.
+2. Game releases power-up from broken wrapper brick and makes it fall.
 3. User moves the paddle to be directly below the power up: include Move The Paddle
 4. Power-up touches the paddle.
-5. System removes the power-up and gives it to the User
+5. Game removes the power-up and gives it to the User

 **Extensions:**